ddubson/feast/README.md

 # feast

 Recipe aggregator app.
-You can find it deployed on Heroku @ https://bit.ly/feast-app
+You can find it deployed on Netlify @ https://bit.ly/feast-web

 ## Web (React / Typescript with PurifyTS)